ErikaJZhou/Bartimaeus/README.md

   - Or Progressive Web App
   - Or Cross-platform desktop app
 - Playable with normal computers and keyboards
+- Cloud architecture for hosting app in cloud, handling file uploads
+- Linking to sites to download BMS files directly?

 ## Reference(s):
 - Miller, Daniel & Parecki, Aaron & Douglas, Sarah.
 (2007).
 Finger dance: a sound game for blind people.
 253-254.
 10.1145/1296843.1296898.